tomspost/OMN/README.md

 GET /tags/ - get a JSON list of tags in the currrent RSS items

-# Simple configuration (hopefully somone will write an API and web GUI for this..)
+# Simple ON server configuration (hopefully somone will write an API and web GUI for this..)

 Edit the config.js file and add feeds to either the trusted, untrusted, or banned JSON adding any defult tags that will be added to the feeds RSS items.
 Update the only_serve_tags JSON to enable this server to be a subject matter specialits

-All servers in the trusted and untrusted list will be polled every 10 mins fetching all RSS items.
+All servers in the trusted list will be polled every 10 mins fetching all RSS items.
 Each item will be added to the outgoing feed.
 Any duplication of items will update the existing item.

-# How to added to any web site
+# How to add ONS feed list to any web site

-The defult CORS headers allow any site to access the API from most modern browser - All HTML items and scripts are removed from all feed items

 Use any opensorce RSS javascript plugin to your website ort blog.
 TODO add a list of tested plugins here

 Configure the RSS URL of the plugin to point to any ONS server adress. (all ONS servers list the addreses of all other ONS servers if you access them with a web browser)

 Edit the whoami JSON to let the world know who is running this ONM server

+The defult CORS headers allow any site to access the API from most modern browser - All HTML items and scripts are removed from all feed items

 RSSURL: //anyonsservername.org/trustedrss/